 The demand for humanitarian aid is on the rise.
 Join the Humanitarian Hackathon to create cutting-edge solutions saving lives and changing lives around the world.

+According to OCHA, more than 134 million people around the world need humanitarian assistance and protection – and more funding then ever is required to help them.
+That number is likely to rise even further, driven by climate change and conflict.
 In the context of the growing humanitarian needs and limited funding, innovative solutions are crucial to assist the most vulnerable groups in a more effective and efficient way.
 Close collaboration between humanitarian organizations, research institutes, civil society and the private sector is a prerequisite for boosting the use of state-of-the-art technologies for the benefit of those left furthest behind.

 The hackathon is open to participants and partners who have the skills and organisational capacity to create, deliver and/or fund innovative solutions, such as:

+Worldwide, there are more than 500 million smallholders.
+They are the backbone of agricultural production in developing countries.
+Despite producing most of the world’s food, they tend to be food insecure themselves: globally, they form the majority of people living in poverty.
 How might we empower smallholder farmers to access markets and new business opportunities so that they can break the cycle of poverty for good?

 How might we use emerging technologies such as drone imagery to predict population movement to better understand and then optimize the response accordingly?
 The same technology can be used to count refugee population in a crisis (example Northern Uganda, Colombia)?
 How can we combine Logs Cluster data with data on where refugees are, to optimize getting assistance to them.